irql-notlessorequal/xf86-video-intel/README.md

 1. Fix for screen freezing if using PRIME and a secondary graphics card.
 2. Restoration and clean up of legacy options.
-3. Experimental implementation (stubs at the moment) of functions required for PRIME synchronization.
-4. Experimental Y-tiling preference. (in theory better performance, not validated)
+3. Internal Y-tiling preference by default (Ivy Bridge and newer)
-5. Implementation of `CreateBuffer2`, `DestroyBuffer2` and `CopyRegion2` within SNA and UXA.
+4. Implementation of `CreateBuffer2`, `DestroyBuffer2` and `CopyRegion2` within SNA and UXA.
-6. Improved performance with the BLT (blitter) engine on Gen 7.x (Ivy Bridge/Haswell) era hardware when mitigations are disabled.
+5. Improved performance with the BLT (blitter) engine on Gen 7.x (Ivy Bridge/Haswell) era hardware when mitigations are disabled.

 ## Known issues.